List of To Kill a Mockingbird characters: Mayella

 Mayella Violet Ewell, 19, is the oldest of the eight Ewell children.
-Before the trial, Mayella is noted for growing red geraniums outside her otherwise dirty house to bring some beauty into her life.
-Due to her family's living situation, Mayella has no opportunity for human contact or love.
-She eventually gets so desperate that she attempts to seduce a black man, Tom Robinson.
+She is abused, unloved and lonely, and her father, Bob, publicly reveals his contempt for her in court when asked if he is her father, he crassly retorts he only assumes he is her father, but because his wife is dead he'll never know for sure.
+Before the trial, Mayella is noted for growing red geraniums outside her otherwise filthy and rundown shack to try and bring some beauty into her life.
+Due to her family's living situation, Mayella has no opportunity for human contact or love, and it is strongly implied that her father has been sexually abusing her for years.
+She eventually gets so desperate for affection that she attempts to seduce a black man, Tom Robinson.
 She does this by saving up nickels to send her siblings to go get ice cream so that she can be alone with Tom.
 Her father sees this through a window and punishes her with a savage beating.
 Ewell tells Heck Tate, the sheriff, that Tom has raped and beaten his daughter.
 At the trial, Atticus points out that only the right side of Mayella's face is injured, suggesting a left-handed assailant; Tom's left arm is mangled and useless, but Bob Ewell is left-handed.
-When Atticus asks her if she has friends, she becomes confused because she does not know what a friend is.
+When Atticus asks her if she has friends, she becomes confused and even insulted because she does not know what a friend is.
 During her testimony, Atticus' polite speech confuses her and she thinks he's mocking her when he calls her "Miss Mayella."
 She testifies against Tom Robinson.
 Mayella is played by Collin Wilcox in the film.